GamesecInvisicloak/Invisibility-Cloak/README.md

 - **log/cs2/logfile**: Contains logs of the experiments, including details of the defense performance against visual aimbots.
 - **visualization/cs2_demo/scenarios/attack**: Contains images showing the detection results by the target cheating model on samples protected by the Cloak.
-- **visualization/cs2_demo/scenarios/gif**: Contains generated GIFs that simulate actual dynamic game scenes with the Cloak protection.
+- **visualization/cs2_demo/scenarios/gif**: Contains generated GIFs that simulate actual dynamic game scenes with Cloak protection.
-- **visualization/cs2_demo/scenarios/gt**: Contains images showing the detection results by the target cheating model on samples without the Cloak protection.
+- **visualization/cs2_demo/scenarios/gt**: Contains images showing the detection results by the target cheating model on samples without Cloak protection.